davidmarne/flutter_built_redux/README.md

   MyWidget({Key key}) : super(key: key);

-  // connect is the function that returns an object containing the properties from
+  // connect is the function that returns an object containing the data from
   // your store that this component cares about.
 It requires that you return a
   // comparable type to ensure your props setState is only called when necessary.
   // Primitive types, built values, and collections are recommended.
   // The result of connect is what gets passed to your build function's second param
   @override
-  MyWidgetProps connect(Store<MyReduxState, MyReduxStateBuilder, MyReduxStateActions> store) =>
+  MyWidgetProps connect(MyReduxState state) => state.someProperty;
-      store.state.someProperty;

   @override
   Widget build(BuildContext context, MyWidgetProps props, MyReduxStateActions action) {